neondatabase/website/content/docs/introduction/read-replicas.md

 ![Read-only compute instances](/docs/introduction/read_replicas.png)

 In data replication terms, Neon's read replica feature is considered asynchronous.
 As updates are made by your read-write computes, the latest changes are made available to Neon Pageservers via a Write-Ahead Log (WAL) stream.
-Discounting other factors, any read lag you experience on a read replica is likely attributable to high-intensity write activity on your read-write computes.
-Otherwise, Neon's read replicas offer near-instant data consistency for read replicas residing in the same region as your database.
+Neon's read replicas offer near-instant data consistency for read replicas residing in the same region as your database.
 Cross-region read replicas are currently not supported.
 You can expect that feature in a future release.

+You can create one or more read replicas for any branch in your Neon project, and you can configure the amount of vCPU and memory allocated to each.
+Read replicas also support Neon's Autoscaling and Auto-suspend features, providing you with control over the compute resources used by your read replicas.

 ## Use cases